Competing legal document management software within firms and legal departments impedes collaboration and wastes money

 From a cost perspective, it’s a no-brainer.
 Legal departments that already own Microsoft 365 E3 or E5 licenses can leverage existing investments and take advantage of expansive functionality within Microsoft applications that outperforms their other systems.
 Forward thinking legal departments are already using SharePoint Online for legal records management and even looking to the use of AI and SharePoint Syntex to help drive their businesses forward.
 Further, with cost effective and value-driven add-ins, such as Colligo Enterprise Suite, many legal departments are replacing their costly legal document management systems while at the same time increasing their Microsoft 365 utilization rates, as they tailor it for legal use cases.

-Legal departments can quickly and easily leverage SharePoint Online as their legal document management system with the help of Colligo Enterprise Suite, making email and document management a breeze.
+Legal departments can quickly and easily leverage SharePoint Online as their legal document management system (legal DMS) with the help of Colligo Enterprise Suite, making email and document management a breeze.
 By leveraging all the powerful functionality of Microsoft 365 and tailoring it for legal use cases, Colligo is helping legal departments and operations deliver process upgrades without breaking budgets and disrupting the way lawyers natively want to work.
 Here are a couple of recent customer examples:

 - A legal department in a global Consumer Goods company is saving in-house counsel and administration time and money by using Colligo to file matters into SharePoint Online from Outlook, as well as more easily share matters externally with outside counsel.
 The result?
 Lawyers spend more time on legal work instead of doing administrative work.